Sacred mountains: Pilgrimages

-To date, Kailash has never been climbed, largely due to the fact that the idea of climbing the mountain is seen as a major sacrilege.
+As of 2022 Kailash had never been climbed, largely because the idea of climbing the mountain is seen as a major sacrilege.
 Instead, the worshipful embark on a pilgrimage known as the kora.
 The kora consists of a 32-mile path that circles the mountain, which typically takes five days with little food and water.
 Various icons, prayer flags, and other symbols of the four religions that believe Kailash is sacred mark the way.
 To Buddhists and Hindus, the pilgrimage is considered a major moment in a person's spiritual life.
 One circuit is believed to erase a lifetime of sin, while 108 circuits is believed to ensure enlightenment.

-Sacred Mountains are often seen as a site of revelation and inspiration.
-Mount Sinai is an example, as this is the site where the covenant is revealed to Moses.
-Mount Tabor is where it is supposed Jesus was revealed to be the Son of God.
-Prophet Muhammed is said to have received his first revelation on Mount Noor.
+The Islamic prophet Muhammed is said to have received his first revelation on Mount Noor.
 The mountains' roles as places of revelation and transformation often serve to attract tourists as much as they do religious pilgrims.
 However, in some cases, the financial revenue is overlooked and sacred mountains are conserved first due to their role in the community.

 Members of the Aetherius Society conduct pilgrimages to 19 mountains around the world that they describe as being "holy mountains".

 Mount Tomorr, a holy mountain for Albanians, is one of the most frequented sacred places in Albania.
 Remarkable annual pilgrimages to this mountain take place during the second half of August.